Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

 ## Handing Data to Signal Handlers

 While we do get passed the signal emitter instance as the first argument to the signal handler, `::Button` in this case, we will often need to reference other objects.
 This may necessitate accessing global variables, which [is discouraged in Julia](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-untyped-global-variables).

 Instead, mousetrap allows adding an optional, arbitrarily typed, *single* argument to the end of any signal handler signature.
 This object is often referred to as `data`, its type will therefore be called `Data_t`.

-Expanding on our previous example, if we want to send a customized message when the user clicks our button, we can change the snippet as follows:
+Expanding on our previous example, if we want to send a customized message when the user clicks our button, we can change the signal handler as follows:

 ```julia
 button = Button()